-Middlesex County Freeholder Deputy Director Charles E. Tomaro chairs the County's Administration Committee.
-Deputy Director Tomaro's accomplishments reflect his history of dedication to the community and his ongoing goal to improve the quality of life for the residents of Middlesex County.
+Middlesex County Freeholder Charles E. Tomaro chairs the County's Infrastructure Management Committee.
+Freeholder Tomaro's accomplishments reflect his history of dedication to the community and his ongoing goal to improve the quality of life for the residents of Middlesex County.

-A long-time Middlesex County resident, Deputy Director Tomaro attended both Middlesex County College and Rutgers University.
+A long-time Middlesex County resident, Freeholder Tomaro attended both Middlesex County College and Rutgers University.
 He is a businessman as well as a public servant, working for Clayton Block and Concrete Company in the Keasbey section of Woodbridge, New Jersey.

 Some of his accomplishments as a Freeholder include:

-• Evolving in his role from Chair of the Infrastructure Management Committee to Freeholder Deputy Director and Chair of County Administration.
+• Serving not only as Chair of the Infrastructure Management Committee, but formerly as Freeholder Deputy Director and Chair of County Administration.
 As Chair of Infrastructure Management, he prioritized new traffic signals around the County to improve safety and traffic flow.
 In his time as Chair of County Administration, new technologies have been infused throughout the County in areas such as our Geographic Information Systems (GIS) services which we provide to our residents and municipalities.

 • Serving as the County Liaison to the Middlesex County Improvement Authority, which is expanding their capacity and capabilities to serve as the Economic Development engine of the County